OS2G/git-good/README.md

 ```
 This will configure Git to ensure line endings in files you checkout are correct for Windows.
 For compatibility, line endings are converted to Unix style when you commit files.

+### Using `git` command

+While the rest of this tutorial will go into setting up a repo and so on, the most helpful thing you should know is how to get to the help menu.

+`git --help` will open up a documentation or print out the possible commands.
+This can then be extended to something like `git init --help` which will give you specific documentation on the `init` subcommand.

+Another very useful command is `git status`.
+This will query the local repository for changes and status, printing them out.

 ### Starting a new repository

 Contrary to popular belief, you don't need an online or remote repository to get started. `git` is a distributed code management system.
 That means that every copy of a git repository can act as a remote for any other copy.
 You can even change the remote with ease or have multiple remotes (mirrors).
 Because of this, let's start with making a repository from scratch.